 Maintain Structure and Flexibility While Schooling Children from Home

 If your child is able to stay connected with their school during this time, make sure to support them in any way possible.
 Familiarize yourself with the expectations and schedule of the school, and ensure that you are enforcing those same guidelines.
 If your family is in a district that still does not have access to an online class setting, you may need to devise your own lesson plans and a makeshift classroom setting.
 TheHomeSchoolMom.com founder Mary Ann Kelley insists that “the order in which the work is done is less important than the environment and method of implementing the schedule.”
-As with any structured environment, you will still need to cater to however your child needs when it comes to learning.
+As with any structured environment, you will still need to cater to your child’s learning style.
 For instance, Kelley suggests active children “may focus best if they are allowed to move while working.”
 She also advises that “the optimum homeschool schedule is one that keeps an individual child with his or her unique needs engaged.”
 A great study tip will also work in a class setting: change settings regularly, and work in short periods of time, multiple times a day to avoid boredom and loss of focus.
 Lastly, ensure your child is getting plenty of time outdoors and being active in place of their PE class.
 Kelley offers great physical education tips and tricks on her website.

 Online Educational Resources